Islam and abortion: Prohibition of Abortion

 But if she died in all of that before the fetus was born then she gave birth to it: Then the Ghurrah is obligatory in all of that, in the case of the accident upon the guilty perpetrator - whether it was the mother or other than her - likewise, in the case of the intentional act before the breathing of the soul.
 But if the soul has been breathed into it, then the Qisas is upon the perpetrator if it is someone other than her.
 But if it is her, there is no penalty, no expiation, and nothing at all.
 This is because there is no judgment upon the deceased, and his wealth has passed to someone else.
 And with Allah, the success is sought.According to Ibn Hazm, his view was supported since the 8th century by Ibrahim Al-Nakha'i.
 The basis for this prohibition is from the Hadith of the aborted woman from Bani Lihyan.
 However, Ibn Hazm further states that if the child is more than 120 days old, then it is a living being and human.
 Thus, whoever kills the child by then is punished with either capital punishment or blood money, with the blood money only being mandatory for them if done by accident.

 Although strict literalism in Islamic law has been known to be the most lenient compared to other schools of thought, it is not a school of leniency.
 Sometimes, such as in the case of abortion, Zahiri scholars have rigorous positions when interpreting the Quran and Sunnah at face value.

-Other than literalist scholars, more Salafi scholars, such as Muhammad ibn Salih Al-Uthaymeen, prohibited abortion entirely.
-Although Ibn Uthaymeen was a Hanbali scholar and some Hanbali scholars permitted abortion before 120 days of gestation, he found it prohibited in all cases due to the womb being referred to as a "secure abode" (قرار مكين), as mentioned within the Quran (77:21).

 In his verdict, Ibn Uthaymeen went into detail that before 120 days, abortion only becomes permissible if the mother's life is in danger or if the fetus has a deformity that will harm it psychologically or harm its family.
 However, he made it clear that this is permissible only before 120 days of gestation and that it does not become permissible at all to abort it after 120 days, even if the mother's life is in danger.